paradux/paradux/docs/v1-plan.md

   unlikely that when the user edits one of them, they will accidentally screw up some other data.

-* There may be some other JSON file(s) that aren't edited directly by the user
+* There may be some other JSON file(s) that aren't edited directly by the user, such as the file that contains the cryptographic parameters.

 * One of the JSON files describes the DataSets and each data location in each DataSet.
 (We have started to use different names for those things than in the blog post, because I'm told those are difficult-to-follow terms.)

-* Just like the sub-commands should be pluggable, there should be a pluggable set of backup protocols, e.g. ftp, S3, disk, ... and common backup software like restic etc. Each Data Location defined in the JSON file indicates which backup protocol to use.
+* Just like the sub-commands should be pluggable, there should be a pluggable set of data transfer protocols, e.g. ftp, s3, file, ... and common backup software like restic etc. Each Data Location defined in the JSON file indicates which backup protocol to use.